DivineMC/DivineMC/docs/docs/admin/getting-started.md

 DivineMC provides runnable server jars directly from [releases tab](https://github.com/DivineMC/DivineMC/releases/latest) on GitHub.

-Click on the _DivineMC-paperclip-VERSION-reobf.jar_ to download a runnable paperclip jar.
+Click on the _DivineMC-paperclip-VERSION-mojmap.jar_ to download a runnable paperclip jar.

 ## Running The Server